Godetia: sowing, growing, care

 - This charming annual plant flowers abundantly from June to September

-- It produces beautiful satin trumpet-shaped flowers in soft or vibrant shades
+- It produces beautiful, satiny trumpet-shaped flowers in soft or vibrant colours

-- Its flowering is full of charm, both in the garden and as cut flowers
+- Its flowering is full of charm, both in the garden and in a vase

-- Very easy to grow, it can be sown directly in situ in spring
+- Very easy to grow, it can be sown directly in place in spring

-- Adorned with butterflies and other pollinators, it’s perfect for decorating the front of borders, edges and containers
+- Crowned with butterflies and other pollinators, it is perfect for decorating the front of borders, edges, and pots

-The Godetia, now commonly called Clarkia, is a lovely annual plant that produces silky, trumpet-shaped single or double azalea-like flowers, earning it the nickname “satin flower”.
-Its generous flowering period lasts from May until the first frosts, brightening your flower beds, borders, balconies and terraces with its vibrant colours.
-The flowers come in mostly pastel shades, displaying all hues of pink, mauve or white.
+The Godetia, now commonly called Clarkia, is a lovely annual plant that produces single or double, silky, azalea-like trumpet-shaped flowers, earning it the nickname “satin flower.”
+The abundant flowering lasts from May until the first frosts, brightening your flower beds, borders, balconies, and terraces with its vibrant hues.
+The flowers come in mostly pastel shades, showcasing all the nuances of pink, mauve, or white.

-In just one season, it forms attractive, vigorous and bushy clumps, reaching about 50 cm in height and 30 cm in width.
-It adds lightness and a lovely pastel touch to flower beds and has the advantage of blooming well into late summer if spent flowers are regularly removed.
+In just one season, it forms pretty, vigorous, and bushy clumps, reaching about 50 cm in height and 30 cm in width.
+It adds lightness and a lovely pastel touch to flower beds and has the advantage of blooming well into late summer if you take care to remove faded blooms.

-Easy to grow, it thrives in sunny spots in any well-drained, reasonably moist garden soil.
-Although perennial and hardy in its native habitat, in our climate it is grown as an annual.
+Easy to grow, it thrives in full sun, in any well-drained, fairly fresh garden soil.
+Although perennial and hardy in its native land, in our climates, it is used as an annual.

 Godetia seeds can be sown directly in place in spring, whether in the garden or in pots.

-Clarkia grandiflora or Godetia with azalea-like flowers – discover this wonderfully floriferous and rewarding plant!
+Clarkia grandiflora or Godetia with azalea-like flowers—discover this floriferous and rewarding plant!

-Godetias – a charming flowering in soft tones
+Godetias, a charming flowering plant with soft tones

 Description and Botany